-So you’re probably thinking it’s going to be a whack ... you might be surprised, we build most weekends bespoke to suit client needs (and that includes working towards budgets) and we’ve got a fantastic reputation for great value.
-However for ready-made cost effective solutions we’ve got 1 night 4* hotel packages starting from as little as £139 and a 2 night package that starts at an unbelievable £99 per person, there’s even a 2 night 5* package for well under £300!
-What’s the catch ... there isn’t one, StagWeb was originally based in London and we’re well connected with very strong links, plus we’ve been running group events for 12 years!
+So you’re probably thinking it’s going to be a whack ... you might be surprised, we build most weekends bespoke to suit client needs (and that includes your budget.
+So however much you have in the kitty there is a London stag weekend for you.
+Or you can pick one of our ready-made packages, predesigned with big laughs and stag-sized challenges.
+What’s the catch?
+There isn’t one, StagWeb was originally based in London and we’re well connected with very strong links, plus we’ve been managing London stag weekends since 2002.
 Have a look at our packages.
 What you've got to allow for on any stag is the entertainment budget, drinks, clubs, taxis, etc - that's where the costs add up and why building a smart itinerary with the right venues and getting a lot sorted in advance really pays off.
 It’s easier as a group and much easier still if you know what you’re doing and where you’re going, gentlemen in the case of the Capital – it definitely pays to be prepared.